 Wary of the weather warnings, it was to be a clinical operation.
 In and out.
 Up and down, inside and out.
 But mainly inside, sheltered under the cover of the roof repaired in 2016.

-The task du jour, measuring the inside of the winding engine house building, tying together the levels and courses of masonry, and understanding how each stage of development and alteration has influenced the building we see today.
+The task du jour, keeping dry and measuring the inside of the winding engine house building, tying together the levels and courses of masonry, from each side inside and externally across the sloping site, and understanding how each stage of development and alteration has influenced the building we see today.

 Underneath the main building is something of an alien environment.
 A bit of a cut-and-shunted storage space, it originally held the lower portions of the winding steam engine; cylinder, beam columns, and mountings for the wheelwork translating the nodding beam into rotative motion to wind the flat wire rope up and down on a large but narrow drum.
 The 2 cages used were counterbalanced and passed each other in the shaft via a special widened ‘bottle’ section of the shaft.

 Exploring the dark innards today, is quite evocative; working out why iron plates and long bolts protrude; why crow holes lie ripped open where once great vibrating machinery was held fast on mighty, blackened, stone blocks – conjures up the lines of Sheffield poet John Holland’s industrial pastoral Sheffield Park:

 The’ untired machine, through day’s protracted length,

 Exerts a more than Atlantean strength;

 The light, elastic steam, from hour to hour,

 (Its source of motion, and its seat of power,)